santiperez/base-express/README.md

 ```
 ├── config/ Contains configuration for each enviroment
+│   ├── certificates/ Contains SSL certificates if are required
 ├── logs/ Contains the logs
 ├── src/  Contains the source code of the whole app
 │   ├── helpers/ Code and functionality to be shared by different parts of the project
 │   ├── middlewares/  Express middlewares which process the incoming  requests before handling them down to the routes
 │   ├── models/  Represents data, implements business logic and handles storage
+│   ├── public/  Contains all static files like images, styles and javascript
+│   │   ├── swagger/ Contains Swagger
 │   ├── routes/  Defines your app routes and their logic
 │   │   ├── index.js Configures all the routes
 │   ├── tools/ Three part applications, tools and libraries